 Despite recent road bumps in 2020, eCommerce in the Philippines is still going strong.
 Our updated article on the Philippines’ eCommerce drivers covered that this country’s eCommerce market for consumer goods value grew from US$ 3 billion in 2019 to US$ 4 billion in 2020, poised to grow to US$ 15 billion in 2025.1 Here’s a summary of the factors we covered in that article:

 If you’re an eCommerce seller seeking cross-border retail opportunities in the Philippines, this is all obviously exciting news.
 But the question is: who exactly will you be selling to?

-Research by We Are Social and Hootsuite9 reveals that 71 per cent (76 million) of the country’s total population of 107.3 million people are active Internet users.
-Of that number, 70 per cent have purchased a product or service online in the past month.
+Research by We Are Social and Hootsuite reveals that 67 per cent (73.91 million) of the country’s total population of 107.3 million people are active Internet users.
+38.88 million people in the Philippines have purchased a product or service online based on the same report.9*

 Some key factors include:

 Looking to meet these Filipino online shoppers’ demand for consumer goods?
 Janio has international shipping services that cover your logistics needs from end-to-end.
 Have a chat with us to find out how we can help you!